justin-mohr/justin-mohr.github.io/_pages/research.md

 #### Abstract:
 <p align="justify">
-Credit card frauds are one of the most prevalent forms of identity theft.
-These frauds pose a unique problem to the banks.
-Under the Fair Credit Billing Act (1974), banks are generally liable for fraudulent transactions, not the consumer.
-Banks want consumers to spend to generate transaction fees, but also want to minimize their liability to fraud.
-Research on these frauds has been limited due to data constraints.
-Exploiting a quirk of credit card reporting, we are able to observe these fraudulent cards in credit bureau data.
-We then document that banks did restrict credit to individuals exposed to fraud; stopping the increasing trend in their credit.
-We then examine the impact of a government initiative to widely roll out chip cards in the US market.
-Following increased payment security in the form of the chip-enabled cards, banks no longer restrict fraud exposed individuals’ credit.
-Prior fraud exposed cohorts also experience a jump in their credit limits when chip cards are rolled out.
-These results are consistent with payment security lessening fraud risk to banks and document the importance of payment security in consumer credit markets. </p>
+Research on payment security and credit card fraud has been constrained by data limitations.
+Exploiting a quirk of credit reporting, we identify credit cards exposed to fraud in credit bureau data.
+Using a matched-sample difference-in-differences approach, we find that lenders restricted credit supply to individuals exposed to fraud, while consumer demand for credit leveled off post-fraud.
+We then study the impact of a sudden U.S. government initiative promoting the adoption of more secure chip-enabled cards.
+Following this intervention, lenders ceased restricting credit supply to fraud exposed consumers.
+However, despite enhanced payment security, consumers continue to reduce their credit demand after fraud exposure.
+Our findings suggest that improved payment security mitigates fraud risks for lenders, but persistent consumer distrust about payment security underscores the need for further policy innovations, such as one-time passcodes for credit card transactions.</p>

  <p align="justify"> <small>
- Presented at <i> Financial Management Association Annual Meeting , University of Illinois at Urbana-Champaign (coauthor)</i> </small> </p>
+ Presented at <i> Financial Management Association Annual Meeting , University of Illinois at Urbana-Champaign </i> </small> </p>

 ## Works in Progress:
 ### The Value of Truth in Social Media: Retail Traders and Reddit Ban Bets <br>